Jurugi/KF2-UE3-Hook/README.md

 2) VAC doesn't really work on this game, it's just to serve as an example of a hook done on x64 bit for Unreal Engine 3.

-3) Small anti-copy paste added.
+3) Small anti-copy paste added in SDK (2018).

 The purpose is mostly to demonstrate how a hack could be made on any Unreal Engine game in 64bit very quickly, even given the lack of references/info around.

-I add anti-copy paste which are easy to fix and striped a few lines of features to deter noobs.
+I added anti-copy paste which are easy to fix and striped a few lines of features to deter noobs.